John Hale (minister): Biography

-Fiction
+Adaptation in 'The Crucible'

 In Arthur Miller's 1953 play The Crucible, a fictional portrayal of Hale appears in Act I in a request from Samuel Parris that he examine his daughter, Betty Parris.
-Hale's quick visit to help with Betty actually causes him to become one of the main characters in the play.
+Hale's quick visit to examine Betty causes him to become one of the main characters in the play.

 Hale is depicted as a young minister who has devoted most of his life to the study of witchcraft and other demonic arts in the hope of being able to destroy them in the name of God.
 He has found a 'witch' in his home town of Beverly, Massachusetts, where he preaches.
-Hale is the minister in charge of discovering who has marks of the Devil for the witch trials and later is the advocate against them.
+Hale is the minister in charge of discovering who has the "marks of the Devil" for the witch trials.
 As a devout Christian, Hale sees it as his duty to seek out the witches, and to 'save their souls'.
-Hale, after seeing the horrors of the witch trials and watching the loss of both civil and human rights, has a conversion of heart and speaks out against them, telling Judge Danforth that they are morally wrong.
+After seeing the horrors of the witch trials and watching the loss of both civil and human rights, Hale has a conversion of heart and speaks out against them, telling Judge Danforth that they are morally wrong.
 Hale leaves the court when Mary Warren accuses John Proctor of witchcraft, famously declaring, "I denounce these proceedings.
 I quit this court!" to which Danforth replies, running after him, "Mr. Hale, Mr. Hale!"

+Screen Adaptations of 'The Crucible'

-In the 1957 screen adaptation of Miller's piece, he was depicted by Yves Brainville.
-In the 1996 film version of the play, he was portrayed by Rob Campbell, as a much younger man than would have been historically accurate, as Hale was fifty-six at the time of the trials; however, the play itself isn't entirely historically accurate, particularly with ages.
-For instance, Diane E Foulds (along with many others) affirm that Abigail Williams would have been closer to 12 than 17, and that John Proctor would have been near 60, so this change in age for the film version is not entirely out of line with the source material of the play.
+In the 1957 screen adaptation of Miller's piece, Hale was depicted by Yves Brainville.
+In the 1996 film version of the play, he was portrayed by Rob Campbell, as a much younger man than would have been historically accurate, the real Hale being fifty-six at the time of the trials.
+However, Arthur Miller's play is itself not entirely historically accurate, particularly in pertaining to ages of the characters; Abigail Williams would have been closer to 12 than 17, for instance, John Proctor would have been near 60.

 In the movie, Hale's wife is accused by Abigail Williams once she begins to suspect him of doubting her claims.
 This is quickly dismissed by Danforth, leading to Abigail escaping from the village.
-He then later sadly witnessed the hanging of Rebecca Nurse, Martha Corey and John Proctor.
+He later sadly witnesses the hanging of Rebecca Nurse, Martha Corey and John Proctor.

 John Hale is played by Xander Berkeley (as Magistrate Hale) in the 2014 TV series Salem.